HenrikBengtsson/matrixStats/revdep/README.md

 See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

+checking contents of ‘data’ directory ...
+WARNING Files not of a type allowed in a ‘data’ directory:
+  ‘5318317007_A_Grn.idat’ ‘5318317007_A_Red.idat’
+  ‘5318317007_B_Grn.idat’ ‘5318317007_B_Red.idat’
+  ‘5318317007_C_Grn.idat’ ‘5318317007_C_Red.idat’
+Please use e.g. ‘inst/extdata’ for non-R data files

 checking package dependencies ...
 NOTE
 Depends: includes the non-default packages:
   ‘Biobase’ ‘scales’ ‘reshape2’ ‘ggplot2’ ‘matrixStats’
   ‘FDb.InfiniumMethylation.hg19’ ‘minfi’
 Adding so many packages to the search path is excessive and importing selectively is preferable.

+checking for hidden files and directories ...
+NOTE Found the following hidden files and directories:
+  .travis.yml
+These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.

 checking installed package size ...
 NOTE installed size is  9.7Mb